-An auxiliary database is an optional, horizontally scalable database that expands the NFM-P storage capacity for demanding operations such as statistics collection.
+An auxiliary database is an optional, horizontally scalable database that expands the NFM-P storage capacity for demanding operations such as statistics collection, and performs data aggregation required by the NSP Analytics application.

-The database is deployed on one station, or distributed among three or more stations, depending on the scale requirement.
+The database is deployed on one station, or distributed among a cluster of three or more stations, depending on the scale requirement.
 In a multi-station auxiliary database, load balancing and data replication among the stations provide high performance and robust fault tolerance.
+An auxiliary database supports geographically redundant deployment, in which an auxiliary database cluster is deployed in each data center.